tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 Go to your new account and click the red ‘Order’ button to order a card.

-Next: slide to confirm your details and the fee-your first card is free of charge.
+Next: slide to confirm your details and the fee- **your first card is free of charge**.

 Your virtual card will be issued in seconds.